Rolling out SQLFluff with a new team¶

 In each of these phases you have three levers to play with:

-Depth of rules enforced (this might also include whether to ignore parsing errors or not too).
+Depth of rules enforced (this might also include whether to ignore parsing errors or not).

 Work out a sensible roadmap of how hard you want to go in each phase.
 Be clear who is responsible for changes at each phase.
 An example plan might look like this:

-Pre CI/CD we get the cleanest area of a project to a stage that it fully passes the rules we eventually.
+Pre CI/CD we get the tidiest area of a project to a stage that it fully passes the rules we eventually want to enforce.
 The core project team will do this.
 Liberal use of

 sqlfluff fixcan be a lifesaver in this phase.

-Soft CI/CD is applied to the whole project, team members are encouraged to write tidy SQL, but not required.
+Soft CI/CD is applied to the whole project, team members are encouraged to write tidy SQL, but not required to.

-Hard CI/CD is applied to the whole project on not just changes, with only a few particularly problematic files explicitly ignored using .sqlfluffignore.
+Hard CI/CD is applied to the whole project on not just changes, with only a few particularly problematic files explicitly ignored using Ignoring types of errors.

 3. Build the need¶